 The Communication Unit handles press inquiries to the Ministry and it's political leadership.
 The Unit also helps the press with background material.
 The editorial responsibility for the Ministry's websites and social media is placed here.
 The Unit is a part of the Secretary General's staff.

-Department director: Head of Communications Therese Riiser Wålen
+Department director: Head of Communications (on leave to 13 April 2020) Therese Riiser Wålen